hyperjumptech/monika/docs/src/pages/guides/alerts.md

 | :------------------------------------ | ---------------------------------------------------------------------------------------- |
 | response-time-greater-than-`200`-`ms` | Condition met if the response time from the probes URL is greater than 200 milliseconds. |

-- The time value can be changed to any positif integer value.
+- The time value can be changed to any positive integer value.
 In above example, the value is `200`.
 - The time unit can be changed to `s` second.
 In above example, the unit is `ms` for milliseconds.

 Example changed time value and unit: